Banuba/ve-sdk-react-native-cli-integration-sample/mddocs/quickstart_ve_android.md

 to use audio from [Mubert](https://mubert.com/) in Video Editor.

 ### Connect External Audio API
-Video Editor SDK allows to implement your experience of providing audio tracks using [External Audio API](https://docs.banuba.com/ve-pe-sdk/docs/android/guide_audio_content#connect-external-api).
+Video Editor SDK allows to implement your experience for providing audio tracks using [External Audio API](https://docs.banuba.com/ve-pe-sdk/docs/android/guide_audio_content#connect-external-api).
 To check out the simplest experience on Flutter you can set ```true``` to [CONFIG_ENABLE_CUSTOM_AUDIO_BROWSER](../android/app/src/main/java/com/vesdkreactnativecliintegrationsample/VideoEditorIntegrationModule.kt#L62)

 :exclamation: Important
 Video Editor SDK can play only audio tracks stored on the device.

 More information is available in our [audio content](https://docs.banuba.com/ve-pe-sdk/docs/android/guide_audio_content) guide.

-## What is next?
-This quickstart guide has just covered how to quickly integrate Android Video Editor SDK, it is considered you managed to start video editor from your Flutter project.

-Please check out [docs](https://docs.banuba.com/ve-pe-sdk/docs/android/requirements-ve/) to know more about the SDK and complete full integration.